jensortenholm/okdlab/howto/gitops_argocd_getting_started.md

     bases:
     - ../../bootstrap/

+## Example reference

+An example of the resulting git repository can be seen at https://github.com/jensortenholm/argoexample

 ## Bootstrapping the cluster

 Now, with the git repository prepared, and a freshly installed cluster waiting to be configured, we use the kustomize tool